 Path Coordination System (PCS) is an international path request coordination system for Railway Undertakings (RUs) and other Applicants, Infrastructure Managers (IMs), Allocation Bodies (ABs) and Rail Freight Corridors (RFCs).
 The internet-based application optimises international path coordination by ensuring that path requests and offers are harmonised by all involved parties.
 Furthermore, PCS is the only tool for publishing the binding PaP and RC offer and for managing international path requests on RFCs.
 Access to PCS is free of charge.
-All international traffic shall be applied for via PCS.
+For application in the upcoming annual timetable, all international traffic must be applied for via PCS.
+Subsequent applications (late path request and ad hoc) should be applied for as national trains, i.e. in the e-service on Swedish Transport Administration's website.